glycerine/b3/README.md

 Install with: `go install github.com/glycerine/b3@latest`

 To scan recursively, use the `b3 -r` flag.
+This will use all available cores to checksum directories in parallel.

 See `b3 -h` for all flags.

 Use `b3 -version` to get version information.